twitter/the-algorithm/ann/src/main/scala/com/twitter/ann/scalding/offline/indexbuilder/README.rst

   - tweet
   - tfwId

 - **embedding_args** Embedding format args.
-See the documentation in `com.twitter.cortex.ml.embeddings.common.EmbeddingFormatArgsParser` for a full explanation of the input options.
+See the documentation in `com.ExTwitter.cortex.ml.embeddings.common.EmbeddingFormatArgsParser` for a full explanation of the input options.
 Possible options:

   1. **input.embedding_format** Format of the serialized embedding.